Fried Deviled Eggs

 How To Make Fried Deviled Eggs

-4. Place the flour in one bowl, beaten eggs in another, and panko and breadcrumbs in a third.
+Set up a breading station with three shallow bowls.
+Place the flour in the first bowl, the beaten eggs in the second bowl, and the panko and breadcrumbs in the third bowl.

-5. Dredge each egg white half in flour, dip in the beaten egg, and coat in the breadcrumb mixture.
-Press gently to help the crumbs stick.
+Dredge each egg white half in the flour, dip it into the beaten egg, and then coat it in the breadcrumb mixture, pressing gently so the crumbs adhere.

-6. Heat about 2 inches of oil in a deep skillet or saucepan to 350°F (175°C).
-Fry the breaded egg whites in batches until golden brown, about 1–2 minutes per side.
-Drain on paper towels.
+Heat about 2 inches of oil in a deep skillet or saucepan to 350°F. Fry the breaded egg whites in batches for 1 to 2 minutes per side, or until golden brown and crisp.
+Remove and drain on paper towels.

-7. Spoon or pipe the yolk mixture into the fried egg whites.
-Sprinkle with paprika and any optional toppings like bacon, chives, or a little hot sauce.
+Spoon or pipe the yolk mixture into the fried egg whites while they are still warm.
+Sprinkle with paprika and add any optional toppings such as bacon, chives, or hot sauce, then serve right away.

 Chef Jenn’s Tips